-Section 3.2 There are six (6) "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of six (6) cost-sharing tiers.
+Every drug on the plan's Drug List is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Tier 1: Preferred Generic

 - Tier 2: Generic

 - Tier 3: Preferred Brand

-- Tier 4: Non-Preferred Brand

-- Tier 5: Specialty Tier (generic and brand drugs)

-- Tier 6: Supplemental Drugs (generic and brand excluded drugs only)
+- Tier 4: Non-Preferred Brand - Tier 5: Specialty Tier (generic and brand Part D drugs only) - Tier 6: Supplemental Drugs (generic and brand excluded drugs only)

 Each drug is assigned to a specific "tier" within the formulary.
 Generally, the most cost effective drugs are in Tier 1 (Preferred Generic) and next in Tier 2 (Generic).
 The drugs in Tier 5 (Specialty Tier) are the least cost effective and have a higher cost-sharing.
-Tiered formularies encourage members to be cost-conscious in choosing the medications, and reward members for choosing generic medications by requiring lower cost sharing.
+Tiered formularies encourage members to be cost-conscious in choosing the medications.